 To clean a burner, remove it from the barbecue.
-It is quite normal for a cast iron burner to rust.
 The outside of the burner can be cleaned with a wire brush.

 Clean the portholes with a pipe cleaner or piece of wire.
 Take care not to enlarge the portholes.

 Clean the insect screen on the end of the venturi tube with a bristle brush (i.e. an old toothbrush).